 Best for Fantasy Lovers

 Sophie, an orphan, befriends a giant who carries her off to a fantasy realm.
-The other giants in the land, however, are not so kind.
+However, the other giants in the land are not so kind.

-A wonderful fantasy by Roald Dahl, best read aloud due to some unusual vocabulary.
+This is a wonderful fantasy story by Roald Dahl.
+We recommend reading it aloud with your children due to some unusual vocabulary.
 Best for ages 8 and older due to talk of giants eating children.

 The Iron Giant